Analysis of General and Partial Equilibrium

 General Equilibrium and Partial Equilibrium Analysis: A Comprehensive Guide

 In economic terms, equilibrium occurs when the quantity of goods demanded by consumers equals the quantity supplied by producers.
 At this point, there is no incentive for price changes, and the market “clears.”
-This equilibrium condition can be analyzed in isolation (partial equilibrium) or a broader economic context (general equilibrium).
+This condition can be analyzed in isolation (partial equilibrium) or as part of a broader system (general equilibrium).

 General Equilibrium

-General equilibrium theory, developed by Léon Walras, seeks to explain how supply and demand simultaneously balance across all markets in an economy.
+General equilibrium theory seeks to explain how supply and demand simultaneously balance across all markets in an economy.
 Rather than examining individual markets in isolation, general equilibrium takes a holistic approach by considering the interactions between multiple markets.
-This allows economists to understand how shocks in one market (like a rise in oil prices) can ripple through the economy, affecting other markets (such as the transportation and manufacturing sectors).
+This allows economists to understand how shocks in one market, such as a rise in oil prices, ripple through the economy, affecting other markets like transportation, manufacturing, and consumer spending.

 In general equilibrium, we assume that all economic agents (consumers and firms) act to maximize their utility or profit.
 Prices adjust so that all markets simultaneously reach equilibrium, where supply equals demand across the board.